Marine Bilge Pumps: The Ultimate Guide for Ships

 The volute casing has a snail shape, starting narrow and gradually getting wider towards the discharge.
 This design builds pressure and forces all the water out through the discharge instead of turning around the casing.

 When the water leaves the discharge, this creates low pressure within the casing, which pulls more water into the pump.
-This is the reason why centrifugal pumps need to be primed before they can work.
+Centrifugal pumps need priming to work for this reason.

-For big ships, it’s recommended to get a self-priming centrifugal pump.
+For big ships, we recommend getting a self-priming centrifugal pump.
 These can separate the air inside the casing from the water.
-The water circulates around the pump, but the air is discharged.
-This creates low-pressure, which pulls in more water until the pump is fully primed.
+The water circulates in the pump, but the air discharges – creating low-pressure, which pulls in more water until the pump is full of water.

 Types of Centrifugal Bilge Pumps